Carlosman1996/commsman/TASK.md

 TODO: Hotfix - backend manager must save only the final result on request, not "in progress" status .
 The collection parent must save the "in progress" status.
 Also, modbus detail and collection detail must read "last_response" attribute and generate a dictionary with values: if a key does not exist (not filled or BaseResult model), it must be changed by "-".
 This dictionary will later be used by qwidgets to fill its values.

 TODO: Collections must show results:
-    - Show timestamp
     - Scroll to last item is not working

 TODO: Study how to show Modbus results at request header, not only in general information to improve/ensure/show the user the request has been done.
 Insert qframe with summary data.
 Remove "general information" qbox on modbus results tab.

 TODO: STUDY - continuous requests in a request type, like a background process or a number of consecutive calls

-## Future
+## Future HIGH PRIORITY

-TODO: collections tree view must preload all requests and show in real time: "waiting", "in progress", "done"

 TODO: change self.item.last_response by self.item.last_result for better legibility

 TODO: model and components must be in backend layer (decouple frontend and backend).
 Frontend calls backend manager which returns JSON with data or saves/updates.

+TODO: move pickle to SQLITE.
+Also, save results history per request and collection.

+TODO: show history in requests

+TODO: collections must have table view option and show history

+TODO: Protect SQLite by encrypting

+## Future LOW PRIORITY

+TODO: BATCH execution

 TODO: Test without automatically reconnecting client